 The Scream logo is scary and sharp.
 The emblem takes up all the space, absorbing the importance of the events.
-The viewer has to fear the sudden prick of a sharp dagger and cautiously watch the suspects on the screen.
+The viewer must fear the sudden prick of a sharp dagger and watch the suspects on the screen with caution.

 Meaning and History

-The series became part of a franchise from a series of films.
-All content received a similar logo, consisting of the movie title.
-The emblem of each part is supplemented with a unique number and an impressive poster.
-The sign of the series is the only one that repeats the logo of the first film from 1996 almost without changes.
+The series became part of a film franchise.
+All content received a similar logo featuring the movie title.
+A unique number and an impressive poster accompany each part’s emblem.
+The series’s sign is the only one that repeats the logo from the first film in 1996, almost unchanged.

 What is Scream?

 It is an American horror series from 2015.
 Filmed in the style of a slasher with a psychopathic killer.
-The plot is based on the series of films by Kevin Williamson, which have been released since 1996.
-There are three seasons with ten episodes each.
+The plot is based on the series of films by Kevin Williamson, released since 1996.
+There are three seasons, each with ten episodes.
 The rights for international broadcasting belong to Netflix.

 2015 – today

-The development of the first season began in 2012 when the idea of linking the series with the franchise through the emblem probably appeared.
-The film borrowed not only the logo and title but also the phantom image of the killer.
-MTV purchased the license for Ghostface for the series.
+The development of the first season began in 2012, when the idea of linking the series to the franchise through the emblem likely arose.
+The film borrowed not only the logo and title but also the killer’s phantom image.
+MTV purchased the Ghostface license for the series.

 The identity consists of massive black letters.
-Powerful glyphs form a chilling sense of horror—a loud scream full of fright.
-The logo acts on a person’s secret fears and instinctively causes vigilance.
+Powerful glyphs form a chilling sense of horror, a scream full of fright.
+The logo taps into a person’s secret fears and instinctively prompts vigilance.

 The name is chosen in tune with the events, as each victim pursued by the maniac screams in horror.
 The killer’s face is hidden.
 He appears suddenly, which also causes screams of fright.
 Those who find dead friends and acquaintances scream as well.